rvmey/triggercmd-docs/SmartHomeAlexa.md

 This [YouTube video](https://www.youtube.com/watch?v=9Jm_s9sTZXw) shows how it works.

-To see a list sentences to run your commands via the conversational skills, see the [Smart Home Voice Commands](https://www.triggercmd.com/user/command/shprintlist) page.
+To see a list of sentences that will run your commands via the TRIGGERcmd Smart Home skill, see the [Smart Home Voice Commands](https://www.triggercmd.com/user/command/shprintlist) page.

 ## Alternative Alexa skills